chesterbr/chesterbr.github.io/_posts/2017-09-06-atari-2600-cpu-running-on-a-breadboard.markdown

 - Generate a clock pulse (an impractically sluggish one for real usage, but great for our experience);
 - Monitor the address lines, feeding the results to a trusty PC (or Mac), so we can check which memory address the CPU is trying to read.

-I changed his code to read all 13 address bits on the 6507 (using Arduino's digital pins 0-12) and send the clock pulse via Arduino digital pin 13 (so I could "see" the clock pulses on my board's built-in LED, which is hard-wired to that pin).
+I changed his code to read all 13 address bits on the 6507 (using Arduino's digital pins 0-12, wired to the same-numbered 6507 address lines) and send the clock pulse via Arduino digital pin 13 (so I could "see" the clock pulses on my board's built-in LED, which is hard-wired to that pin).

 ### Playing